yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In the Create Resource Group window, Tailspintoys-dev is highlighted in the Resource group name box, and Create is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image42.png "Create Resource Group window")

-5. Once you have the resource group created, click the **Edit Parameters** button
+5. Once you have the resource group created, click the **Edit Parameters** button.

     ![In the Deploy to Resource Group window, the resource group has been created, and the Edit Parameters button is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image43.png "Deploy to Resource Group window")